 For a deeper stretch, you can “kiss the sky” and release repeatedly.

-It is also beneficial to anchor the skin with both hands on one collar bone and rotate your chin up towards the opposite direction.
+It is also beneficial to anchor the skin with both hands on one collarbone and rotate your chin up in the opposite direction.

 Chin Tucks

-Chin tucks improve your overall posture and combat “tech neck” or “text neck.”
+Chin tucks improve your overall posture and combat tech neck wrinkles.

 To perform chin tucks, place one hand on the back of your head.
 Gently press the back of your head into your hand.
 Imagine you are sliding your earlobes back in line with your shoulders.